swoopla/docker-dind-sshd/README.md

 ## About

-A DockerInDocker [docker:dind](https://hub.docker.com/_/docker?tab=tags) image image with SSHD installed.
-This image can be used by RUNDECK, ANSIBLE or other program base on SSH protocol.
+A DockerInDocker [docker:dind](https://hub.docker.com/_/docker?tab=tags) image with SSHD installed.
+This image can be used by RUNDECK container, ANSIBLE container or other program based on SSH protocol.

 ## Why root user on image ?